WojciechCendrzak/i18n-keys/example/node/README.md

 ## How to run

-- Make sure you have `ts-node` installed globaly
+- Make sure you have `ts-node` installed globally

 - Build package first (at top level)